-Our research shows that 79% of companions who have volunteered at Emmaus for a few months say that working and having something to do every day has been most beneficial part of their experience.
+Work is an integral part of the Emmaus model, and every community around the UK runs their own social enterprise businesses.
+Emmaus Suffolk is no different.
+Emmaus research found that 79% of companions who have volunteered at Emmaus for a few months say that working and having something to do every day has been most beneficial part of their experience.

 Some items are refurbished or “upcycled”, re-painting and re-upholstering it to give it a new lease of life before it is sold on.
-This gives volunteers the opportunity to gain new skills, or use their existing creative flair to bring something back into use.
+Our social enterprises gives our companions and volunteers the opportunity to gain hands on work-experience, access to meaningful work opportunities and training opportunities and the chance to gain new skills, or use their existing creative flair to bring something back into use.